flallem03/FunnyPages/README.md

+# use Travis to launch a project

+The travis job is currently designed to be launch when a new tag is applyed to a current commit.
+Consequently, in order to deploy a new version, you will have to do the following.

+1. push your changes to the remote branch named "main".
+   > this operation will NOT trigger a build

+Now, in the case of you want to create a pipeline for the experiment named "EXP1", do the following:

+2. Remove existing TAG related to the current experiment you want to do..
+   This operation has to be done locally and on the origin

+	git tag -d FunnyPage-EXP1
+	git push -d origin FunnyPage-EXP1

+3. Create a tag to the target commit and push it the the origin

+	git tag FunnyPage-EXP1
+	git push origin FunnyPage-EXP1

+This latest command with push the tag to your origin and launch a new travis job

 ## Layout of the SageMaker ModelBuild Project Template

 The template provides a starting point for bringing your SageMaker Pipeline development to production.